TW2/RedPlanetX/README.md

 Written in C# and designed to be a tool for Windows (for the moment), it uses ffmpeg to extract images and encode them.
 A save in JSON is made at the opening of a new video and reloads the files for the next time.
 At this time, you cannot save or load a project.
 In the future, we could also use scripting in Python maybe.

-If you want to download an alpha release, it's <a href="http://www.redarchive.hol.es/">available in an external site</a>.
+If you want to download an alpha release, it will be <a href="http://www.redarchive.hol.es/">available in an external site</a> in the future.
 Otherwise, the whole project is in this site.
 So have fun with source.

 For a world access, RedPlanetX is only in english for the moment !